 The complete cost of breast reconstruction surgery depends on the extent of the reconstruction and the technique(s) used.
 Breast reconstruction costs will also include additional factors such as medical imaging, facility fee, anesthesia fee, and prescription medications.

 Federal law requires that health insurance companies in the United States cover breast reconstruction costs as part of a woman’s breast cancer treatment.
-Dr. Goldberg and her team will work with your insurance provider to get the best care for you.
+Whether you live in Santa Monica, Beverly Hills, West Hollywood, or anywhere in the greater Los Angeles area, Dr. Goldberg and her team will work with your insurance provider to get the best care for you.

-What kind of anesthesia is used for breast reconstruction?
+What kind of anesthesia is used for breast reconstruction in Beverly Hills?

-Breast reconstruction is performed with general anesthesia for patient safety and comfort throughout the procedure.
+Breast reconstruction plastic surgery is performed with general anesthesia for patient safety and comfort throughout the procedure.

-Am I a candidate for immediate reconstruction if I am scheduled to undergo chemotherapy?
+Am I a candidate for immediate reconstruction if I am scheduled to undergo chemotherapy in Beverly Hills?

 Immediate reconstruction is when breast reconstruction is performed at the same time as your mastectomy.
-Patients still undergoing chemotherapy, radiation therapy, or other cancer treatments will not be suitable candidates for immediate reconstruction, as these treatments may impair the healing of the reconstructed breast(s).
-Patients can undergo delayed reconstruction after they finish their cancer treatments.
+Patients still undergoing chemotherapy, radiation therapy, or other cancer treatments will not be suitable candidates for immediate reconstruction, as these treatments might impair the healing of the reconstructed breast(s).
+Beverly Hills and Los Angeles patients can undergo delayed reconstruction after they finish their cancer treatments.

 At Dr. Goldberg’s practice, your health and safety are a top priority.
-Patients may require clearance from their oncologist before proceeding with reconstructive surgery.
+Patients might require clearance from their oncologist before proceeding with reconstructive surgery.